Constitutional Rules of Auckland Parents of Deaf Children Incorporated

 20.2 Upon a resolution to wind up being passed, all future subscriptions shall cease to be payable.
 After payment of the Society’s liabilities and expenses, the funds and assets of the Society shall be given or transferred to another charitable organisation under New Zealand law with purposes similar to Auckland Parents of Deaf Children Inc. by a person appointed at the meeting, at which such winding up resolution is passed.

 20.3 Upon the funds of the Society becoming exhausted, the Society shall be deemed to be dissolved, provided that all the members shall remain liable for, and shall pay all subscriptions in arrears, at the date of passing such resolution.

 21.1 These rules may be altered, added to, rescinded or otherwise varied and amended by a resolution passed by a two-thirds majority of all members personally present at an AGM, or at a Special General Meeting convened in accordance with these rules.

 21.2 14 days’ notice shall be given to all members prior to such AGM or Special General Meeting together with the context of any proposals, new rule or amendment.

-This is a copy of the Amended Constitution of Auckland Parents of Deaf Children, adopted at a Special Meeting, held on 5th September 2017, following a member vote.
+This is a copy of the Constitution of Auckland Parents of Deaf Children, amended on 1st June 2022.
 Executed under the Common Seal of Auckland Parents of Deaf Children Incorporated by: